 You can differentiate these activities to meet the needs of all your learners and provide them with independent practice or intervention resources.

-Teaching Letter Recognition:
+Why Teach Letter Recognition:

 Letter recognition is one of the five pre-reading skills that your preschoolers and kindergarteners need to know before they can learn how to read.